D-Lawson/ms2-training-company/README.md

 *   The 'Select job type' select element obtains a list of job types which is rendered into the element using JavaScript.
 The chosen option then calls on the appropriate function to render the associated HTML into the container below.
 *   The 'Health and safety vetted?' radio button Yes selection calls upon a function to render the associated HTML into the container below.
 *   A textarea input field is displayed to allow the user to provide any additional information of use.
-*   The form is validated using the native HTML5 validation which supplies sufficient feedback to the user to provide suffient and valid data.
+*   The form is validated using the native HTML5 validation which supplies sufficient feedback to the user to provide sufficient and valid data.
 The Postcode field contains a pattern to validate a UK postcode with required attributes placed where needed.
 *   Upon successful validation the Submit button calls upon the relevant function to compile the form data and associate them with properties for the EmailJS API template.
 The form is then submitted to the API and the data is sent to the assigned email address.
 The submit function also initiates the modal popup to confirm successful submission, which then resets the form.
 *   Basic footer is provided for application information and contact details.
 *   The application contains adequate accessibility features for its purpose.